fbpx

 It’s happened to us on more than one occasion.
 I for one am not shy to admit the green-eyed monster has sprouted up within me and caused me to feel disdain for those close to me.
 It’s hard to admit to yourself that you are fuming with envy, albeit the first step to checking yourself and assessing the root of your jealousy and eventually digging it out as best you can.

-This article highlights those in your circle unable to see the malice within them, those so clouded by their judgements of you that they fail to look inwards, and those who undermine and belittle you at every opportunity.
+This article highlights those in your circle unable to see the malice within them, those so clouded by their judgements of you that they fail to look inward, and those who undermine and belittle you at every opportunity.

 Keep in mind jealousy brews silently and gets greater over time.
 At first, your pal will toss out micro-aggressions in the form of snide comments here and there about your appearance and other capabilities; perhaps your hair, your potential, or your character.
 Do not get it confused with a caring friend who would delicately and considerately point out your mistakes, a jealous friend will at any given moment hiss out sharp barbs.